gstasikowski/ScrambledPass/README.md

 # ScrambledPass
- Rewrite of the old password generator project with more sensible code structure.
+ Rewrite of an old password generator project with more sensible code structure.

+ Generates passwords using word list and/or random characters.
+ Includes password entropy and (biased) strength indicator.

  TODO:
  - ~~implement error handler logic~~